yrenn/DS_Machine_learning/README.md

 # data_modeler
-This project creates a data modeler to build and test models accurancy using python.
+This project creates a data modeler to build and test models' accuracy using Python.

-# introductions of each model
+# Introductions of each model
 HistGradientBoostingClassifier

 This estimator has native support for missing values (NaNs).